 UpSpring Fertility is based on one of the world’s oldest known wellness traditions, called Ayurveda.
 Over 3000 years old, Ayurveda is practiced widely in India, where it first originated.
 In fact, most of India’s population (so that’s, like, almost a billion people) routinely use Ayurvedic remedies to address specific problems or to promote general wellness.
 Hey, we get that you may be skeptical.
 But consider this: ayurvedic research is respected, supported, and promoted not only by the Indian government, but also in professional institutes around the world.

 Fertility contains three herbal extracts specifically known for their support of women’s reproductive health and fertility: black cohosh (Actaea racemosa), maca root (Lepidium meyenii) and shatavari (Asparagus racemosus).
 These three herbs are well known and long used in Ayurveda.
 Now the Western medical community has jumped on the bandwagon.
-In clinical trials, black cohosh was used as an adjunct to conventional fertility drugs.
-The research demonstrated that in those cases, black cohosh was responsible for a 170% boost in pregnancy rates, along with better fertility markers.
+Learn more about these herbs in clinical trials for fertility.

 In Ayurveda, shatavari is known as the herb for women’s reproductive health.
-It supports the female reproductive organs, hormonal balance, and fertility, including the stimulation of ovulation.*
+It supports the female reproductive organs, hormonal balance, fertility, and a consistent cycle.*

 Back to Prenatal Vitamins & Supplements